Jintram/mapping_aa_vasa/readme.md

 ### ERCC RNA Spike-In Control Mixes

 In case Spike-ins were added, you also need the sequences and annotation for these.
+You'll need the ERCC92.fa and ERCC92.gtf files, which can be downloaded following the notes below.

+#### Download manual

-Through our ordernr I ended up on Thermofisher website, https://www.thermofisher.com/order/catalog/product/4456740 Then looked for manuals and protocols https://www.thermofisher.com/search/results?query=4456740&persona=DocSupport&type=Product+FAQs&filter=document.result_type_s%3AManuals%20%26%20Protocols&refinementAction=true
+Through our order number I ended up on Thermofisher website, https://www.thermofisher.com/order/catalog/product/4456740 Then looked for manuals and protocols https://www.thermofisher.com/search/results?query=4456740&persona=DocSupport&type=Product+FAQs&filter=document.result_type_s%3AManuals%20%26%20Protocols&refinementAction=true

 Manual:
 https://assets.thermofisher.com/TFS-Assets/LSG/manuals/cms_086340.pdf

+#### Download files

 This manual refers to: www.appliedbiosystems.com.